AmberSimsDev/AmberSimsDev/README.md

 - A mini choose-your-own-adventure game
 - Expanding my PokeBerry app to implement advanced navigation and improve UI design
-- Exploring asynchronous data handling and real-time user interactions
+- Exploring data handling with network requests through use of Retrofit and GSON

 ## 📚 What I Studied